rxOred/rxored.github.io/index.md

 ### Hold up, whoami?

 Well Im just a 17y/o student from Sri Lanka (sadly).
-I taught myself many things related to computer science.
+I taught myself many things related to computer science when i was a kid (legally, i still am).
 And I like to do things that require deep understanding of how computers work :).
 Specifically, kernel/system programming, reverse engineering and malware analysis.
 Interested in BIOS/UEFI security, but dont have much knowledge in that area.

 Big fan of rock (electronic, emo, grunge), old school east coast hiphop, new wave music and dark horse comics.
+Hate animals but i used to draw them as a kid.
+I lack the creative side of my brain (metaphysical retardation). so i dont draw anymore.

 As for now, my formal education is -insert bad word here- up.